Miran Shah: Viceroy of Persia

 Reports eventually started reaching Timur of his son's behaviour.
 Stories were heard in the imperial court of chaotic gambling, drinking bouts held within mosques and gold coins being scattered from palace windows to frenzied mobs.
 Miran Shah's excessive lifestyle evidently took its toll on his health, as he was described by Clavijo as "big and fat, and he suffers much from the gout."

 In addition to this, Timur had concerns regarding unrest and taxation problems in Miran Shah's domains, as well as the prince's military failures.
 Chief among these was his inability to capture the fortress of Alinja from the Jalairid Sultanate in 1395.
 Miran Shah placed Alinja under siege, catching Prince Tahir, son of Sultan Ahmad Jalayir inside.
-In 1388, George VII of Georgia broke through the siege, allowing Tahir to escape.
+George VII of Georgia later broke through the siege, allowing Tahir to escape.

 Worries had also been raised for the emperor regarding his son's loyalty.
 Miran Shah had alluded in letters about his father's increasing age and doubts about Timur's continued capabilities of ruling.
 These suspicions were realised when Miran Shah's wife, the Khwarezmian princess Khanzada Begum, reached out to her father-in-law.
 Khanzada reported her husband's rebellious intentions as well as complaining about her mistreatment at his hands.
 Dawlatshah states that Timur was moved to tears when Khanzada presented to him her blood-stained chemise, though this episode was not confirmed in contemporary sources.
 Official histories only state that Miran Shah made crude accusations against her that were later disproved.
 Nevertheless, the angry Khanzada never returned to her husband and remained with Timur in Samarqand.

 In 1399, Timur sent a detachment of troops under his nephew Sulaiman Shah to investigate his concerns.
 Miran Shah, without posing any difficulties, returned with them to face his father, who had by this point arrived in Soltaniyeh to confront him.
 Having tied a rope around his neck, Miran Shah appeared before the emperor and begged for his forgiveness.
 Timur was said to have been at the point of ordering his son's execution, only refraining due to the intercession of his relatives and nobles.
 Instead, Miran Shah was deposed from his lands and assigned to Timur's own retinue, where he would remain for the next four years.
 His friends and advisers, among whom were well known figures, were severely punished, with some being executed for the alleged crime of corrupting the prince and leading him astray.